ELynx/screeps-world/README.md

 --> if not needed anymore recycle
 --> if level is less than current recycle
 --> otherwise renew
+If spawn started to spawn creep can wait by return true

 Temporary creeps, role Heal, spawned if there are broken creeps.
 -> Spawn on demand;